Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: Introduction

-\item We propose a distributed least squares formulation that jointly addresses cooperative (sensor self-localization) and non-cooperative (target localization) tasks.
-Sensor and target positions are modeled together and estimated simultaneously under a unified optimization framework, instead of being decoupled into sequential stages.
-This joint formulation allows for consistent and concurrent estimation across heterogeneous node types, enhancing the coherence and accuracy of localization in distributed settings where sensor positions are uncertain and targets cannot actively communicate with the network.
+The main contributions of this paper are as follows: \begin{itemize} \item We present a distributed least squares formulation that jointly addresses cooperative (sensor self-localization) and non-cooperative (targets localization) tasks.
+Sensor and passive target positions are modeled together and estimated simultaneously under a unified optimization framework, instead of being decoupled into sequential stages.
+This joint formulation allows for consistent and concurrent estimation across heterogeneous sensor types, enhancing the coherence and accuracy of localization in distributed settings where sensor positions are uncertain and targets cannot actively communicate with the network.

-\item We generalize the SP-ADMM algorithm to solve the more complex joint localization problem involving both sensors and passive targets.
-This extension is nontrivial, as the coupling between sensor and target variables introduces new structural challenges that prevent direct decomposition into simple update steps.
-To address this, we redesign several algorithmic components—including variable splitting and local update rules — so that the resulting distributed solver accommodates the jointly structured least squares model, maintains per-node computation tractability, and preserves scalability with respect to network size.
+\item Inspired by the work in \cite{zhang2023distributed}, we propose distributed SP-ADMM algorithms to address the more complex problem of joint localization involving both sensors and passive targets.
+The coupling between sensor and target variables introduces new structural challenges that prevent direct decomposition into simple update steps.
+To overcome this, we redesign several algorithmic components—including variable splitting and local update rules—so that the resulting distributed solver accommodates the jointly structured least squares model, maintains tractability for per-sensor computation, and preserves scalability with respect to network size.

 \item We establish that the sequence generated by the proposed algorithm globally converges to a KKT point of the reformulated problem and further to a critical point of the original non-convex objective function.
 This result is derived based on the problem formulation adopted for JCNL in this work.
 Compared with our earlier work \cite{zhang2023distributed}, the convergence analysis here deals with a significantly more general problem setting involving joint estimation and non-separable variables, requiring an extended proof framework to handle new coupling and regularity conditions.